 Conclusion

 Finding the zeros of a function algebraically is a fundamental skill in mathematics with far-reaching applications.
-By mastering the various techniques, from factoring quadratic equations to applying the rational root theorem, you equip yourself with the tools to analyze, model, and solve a wide range of problems.
-Remember to simplify before solving, choose the right method, check your solutions, and leverage technology wisely.
+Which means by mastering the various techniques, from factoring quadratic equations to applying the rational root theorem, you equip yourself with the tools to analyze, model, and solve a wide range of problems.
+Remember to simplify before solving, choose the right method, check your solutions, and put to work technology wisely.

 Now it's your turn!
 Put these techniques into practice.
 Solve the equation x³ - 6x² + 11x - 6 = 0 and share your solution in the comments below.
 Let's learn and grow together!